-Having spent years playing in Georgia during his Fourth Glass and Duruji Subsequent ThreadSave saves, Seattle Red loves nothing more than to find some saucy kits for Duruji Kvareli to wear, to replace the default kits in-game.
+Having spent years playing in Georgia during his Fourth Glass, Duruji Subsequent ThreadSave and Straight Outta Sagarejo saves, Seattle Red loves nothing more than to find some saucy kits for his clubs to wear, to replace the default kits in-game.

-However, the cupboard has been bare in-game with respect to most other Georgian clubs with respect to in-game graphics, especially when you drop down the tiers.
+However, the cupboard has been bare in-game with respect to in-game graphics for Georgian clubs, especially when you drop down the tiers.

 Problem?
 Not any longer.

 For FM 22, Seattle Red is proud to release a graphics pack covering the top 3 Georgian tiers in-game, the Georgian national team, and a handful of smaller clubs which have featured in his saves.

 Kits?
 We’ve got ’em.
 In both 2d and 3d.